 - pinch celery seeds

-Mix eggs, mayonnaise, ce together in a medium bowl.
+- Mix eggs, mayonnaise, celery, pickle, hot sauce and celery seeds together in a medium bowl.
 Refrigerate until ready to serve sandwiches, or serve sandwiches immediately.